Node.js

 session.patchFast(url, options?): FastResponse;

 FastResponse is sync-only and uses pool-managed buffers.
-Call release() when you're done so the buffer goes back.
+Call release() when done with the response so the buffer returns to the pool.
 Don't hold the buffer across many requests without copying it first.

 Lifecycle